 The curriculum consists of various one-semester courses, many of which build directly on previous courses, ensuring that students progressively deepen their knowledge.
-A distinctive feature of our curriculum is the proportion of courses dedicated to developing business competencies (15% of the programme), contextual studies (10%), and our Bachelor’s project.
+A distinctive feature of our curriculum is the proportion of courses dedicated to developing business competencies (15% of the programme), Contextual Studies (10%), and our bachelor’s project.
 Below, we provide a detailed description of each component.

-The curriculum of the Computer Science programme is designed to foster comprehensive, theoretically grounded, and practically oriented skill development.
+The curriculum of the Computer Science programme is designed to foster comprehensive, theoretically grounded and practically oriented skill development.
 We view competent graduates as individuals equipped with much more than factual knowledge.
-Therefore, our courses are structured to include knowledge application and the acquisition of additional soft skills such as problem-solving abilities, teamwork, effective communication, project management, and independence.
+Therefore, our courses are structured to include knowledge application and the acquisition of additional soft skills such as problem-solving abilities, teamwork, effective communication, project management and independence.

 Our overarching learning objectives are: